KMWX

 KMWX (92.5 FM) is a commercial radio station located in Abilene, Texas.
 KMWX airs a red dirt country music format branded as "92.5 The Ranch".

 History

 KULL aired an oldies music format branded as "Kool 92" until April 11, 2005.
-In 2005 it became Mix 92.5 with a soft adult contemporary format.
-Over the years the format meandered between soft and hot adult contemporary.
+In 2005, it became Mix 92.5 with a hot adult contemporary format.
+Over the years, the format meandered between soft and hot adult contemporary but under GAP Broadcasting and Townsquare media the company classified the format at HOT AC.
 The call sign changed.
 The oldies format that had been on 92.5 resurfaced on KULL-FM at 100.7.